-ARTS CATALYST WAS FOUNDED IN 1994 as a charity and non profit arts organisation that commissions artist projects and research inquiries at the intersections of art, science and technology.

-Through a critical approach, the intention of Arts Catalyst was always to ground conversations in the role of science in society.
-Why should or how could people be interested in scientific research and how do new developments, narratives and scientific 'facts' affect peoples' lives?
+ARTS CATALYST WAS FOUNDED IN 1994 commissions artist projects and research inquiries of Arts Catalyst was always to ground conversations could people be interested in scientific research and 'facts' affect peoples' lives?
 How do they affect policies and shape infrastructures?

 Over the last three years our work has focused on the notion of planetary health, which partly emerged through the Test Sites programme and our relationship with Megan Clinch.
-Test Sites is Arts Catalyst's series of inquiries into matters of concern connected with environmental change - such as flooding, pollution, and species loss - and their impact on local culture and the health and wellbeing of our ecosystems and ourselves.
+Test Sites is Arts Catalyst's series of inquiries into matters of such as flooding, pollution, and species loss - and their impact on local culture and the health and wellbeing of our ecosystems and ourselves.

-Questions of planetary health became closely intertwined with the exploration of specific sites or contexts, where site-responsiveness and its relationship to communities can refer to geographic communities, communities of interest and non-human communities, and how the specific conditions experienced by those communities link to broader planetary issues which interconnect in ways that aren't necessarily immediately obvious.
-Connections can emerge between the locally-felt issue that a community might be experiencing and an environmental disaster on the other side of the world.
+Questions of planetary health became closely intertwined with the exploration of specific sites or contexts, where site-responsiveness and geographic communities, communities of interest and non-human communities, and how the specific conditions experienced by those communities link to broader planetary issues which interconnect in issue that a community might be experiencing and an environmental disaster on the other side of the world.